thechrisandrew/node-jwt-auth/README.md

 # project-hydrogen
-Just a test application used for practicing Node.JS Authorization and Authentication process using JsonWebToken and more!
+Hi There!
+This is just a test application used for practicing Node.JS Authorization and Authentication process using JsonWebToken and more!